RoyalHaskoningDHV/sam/CONTRIBUTING.md

 ```
 lang=bash
-pip install pycodestyle
+pip install flake8
 ```

-Then, to run the linter manually, go to the root folder of the project, and run `pycodestyle`.
-Alternatively, you can use flake8, but satisfying all flake8 rules is not required when developing this package.
+Then, to run the linter manually, go to the root folder of the project, and run `flake8 sam --config=setup.cfg`.
+Satisfying all flake8 rules is required when developing this package.

 ## Testing